intrinsical/sto-aso/README.md

 If you would like to help, here are some areas to focus on:

-## Adding new admiralty ships and stats / Fixing ships with wrong stats
+## Add or fix admiralty ships and stats

 Star Trek Online is constantly adding new ships to the game, and I don't have access to every ship in the game.
 I depend on you, the STO community, to provide me with information on the newest ships.